 This potential energy calculator enables you to calculate the stored energy of an elevated object.
 The full name of this effect is gravitational potential energy because it relates to the energy which is stored by an object as a result of its vertical position or height.

 - What the gravitational potential energy formula is

 How to calculate potential energy

 The easiest way to calculate gravitational potential energy is to use our potential energy calculator.
-This tool estimates the potential energy on the basis of 3 values.
-You need to type:
+This tool estimates the potential energy on the basis of three values.
+These are:

 - The mass of the object

 - Gravitational acceleration, which on Earth amounts to

 Then the calculator will give you the result in joules.
 As with all of our calculators, this potential energy calculator does not have to be exclusively used to calculate potential energy.
 Just input any three of the four variables to find the fourth with ease.